-During the fall season, the evening sky surrounding stack stone chimneys across the state will begin to fill with swiftly moving birds.
-These little birds, also known as flying cigars, are one of Georgia's fall migratory birds the chimney swift.
-Depending almost totally on man-made structures like fireplace chimneys, airshafts or abandoned buildings, the Georgia Department of Natural Resources, Wildlife Resources Division (DNR/WRD) encourages homeowners to provide and maintain proper roosting and nesting habitats for the state's migratory chimney swift population.
-These large congregations of chimney swifts roost in the structures during fall migration and return to chimneys to nest and raise their families in the spring.
-While flickering through the sky, these numerous birds serve as excellent insect consumers!
+During fall in Georgia, the evening sky surrounding stack stone chimneys begins to fill with small swiftly moving birds known as chimney swifts.
+Also known as flying cigars, for their body shape, they are one of the state’s neotropical migratory bird species.
+Depending almost totally on man-made structures like fireplace chimneys, airshafts or abandoned buildings, the Georgia Department of Natural Resources, Wildlife Resources Division (DNR/WRD) encourages homeowners to provide and maintain proper roosting and nesting habitats for these fascinating little birds.
+Large congregations of chimney swifts can roost in these structures, particularly large industrial brick chimneys, during fall migration.
+In spring they return from wintering sites in the Amazon Basin to nest and raise their families, most often in household chimneys.
+While flickering through the sky, swifts serve as excellent insect consumers, eating many different types of flying insects such as flies, true bugs, and mayflies, and small spiders carried on the wind by silk threads.

 Deforestation and loss of large hollow trees as natural roosting and nesting sites has caused the chimney swift to adapt to the use of man-made structures for its survival.
-Many people become concerned when birds are heard in their chimney.
-To help these fascinating birds find a home during migration, you can turn that concern into excitement and share your chimney with the chimney swift!
+To help these fascinating birds, you can share your chimney with them.

-There are specific qualifications for a chimney to be structurally suitable for swifts.
-The inside of the chimney must be made of stone, firebrick or masonry flue tiles with mortared joints.
+There are specific qualities a chimney has to have to be structurally suitable for swifts.
+The inside of the chimney must be made of stone, firebrick, or masonry flue tiles with mortared joints.
 These materials allow the birds to cling to the walls of the chimney, unlike the metal materials used in more modern homes.
 Chimneys that are composed of metal shafts should be capped to decrease the chance of an animal entering the metal flue and falling to the bottom of the fireplace.

 Chimney swifts are uniquely equipped for roosting in these man-made cavities by clinging on to vertical surfaces with their small but strong feet and four sharp gripping claws.
-By comparison, most songbirds perch or stand upright.
-New homebuilders are recommended to build chimney structures suitable for chimney swift roosting.
-Older building homeowners and managers are encouraged to allow the birds to continue using the needed structures for nesting and roosting habitats.
+Homebuilders are encouraged to build chimneys suitable for chimney swifts.
+Homeowners and managers of older buildings with suitable chimneys are encouraged to allow the birds to continue using these structures for nesting and roosting.

-Preserving abandoned buildings, building chimney swift friendly chimneys in new homes, properly maintaining stone and brick fireplaces and capping fireplace chimneys with metal shafts are crucial for the existence of the chimney swift populations in Georgia.
-Suitable nesting sites can be harder for the swifts to find due to the increased number of metal chimneys being built and old chimneys being capped.
+Preserving abandoned buildings with chimneys, building chimney swift friendly chimneys in new homes, properly maintaining stone and brick fireplaces, and capping fireplace chimneys with metal shafts are important steps to help conserve chimney swift populations in Georgia.

-- First, the fireplace chimney should be professionally cleaned in early March, before the return of the chimney swifts from their Amazon Basin wintering grounds.
-Wood fires produce flammable creosote residue on the inside of the chimney walls, causing a hazardous fuel for igniting chimney fires within the structure which could damage both to the swift nests and your home.
-Cleaning the fireplace removes the flammable creosote residue that occurs from wood fires.
+- First, the chimney should be professionally cleaned between November and early March, after fall migration and before the return of the chimney swifts from their Amazon Basin wintering grounds in spring.
+Wood fires produce flammable creosote residue on the inside of the chimney walls, which can cause chimney fires that could damage or destroy your home.
+Cleaning the fireplace removes the creosote.
 Swift nests are not considered to be a fire hazard to your chimney or to your home.

-To report large aggregations (hundreds to thousands of birds) of chimney swifts seen in your area, please contact:
+Please report large aggregations of chimney swifts (hundreds to thousands of birds) to:

 Georgia Department of Natural Resources, Wildlife Resources Division, Wildlife Conservation Section